kaiserbergin/NBomber.Website/src/docs/docs/logging.md

 You can enrich or customize default logger configuration using some other [sinks](https://github.com/serilog/serilog/wiki/Provided-Sinks).

 :::important
 Make sure that you always return a new instance (not from a variable) of LoggerConfiguration.
-This limitation is mandatory since Serilog logger does not allow to create multiple instances from the same instance of LoggerConfiguration.
+This limitation is mandatory since Serilog logger does not allow creating multiple instances from the same instance of LoggerConfiguration.
 :::

 ```fsharp